Kolyvagin Derivatives of Modular Points on Elliptic Curves: EXAMPLES

-\begin{example} Let be the elliptic curve with Cremona label $45a1$ and be the elliptic curve with Cremona label $21a4$.
-Then if we let $p=5$, then this is a prime of non-split multiplicative reduction for $E$.
-We see that the only $\Q$-isogeny on $A$ is of degree $2$, $4$ or $8$, which are coprime to $N_{E}$ and both $\overline{\rho}_{\Q,A,5}$ and $\overline{\rho}_{\Q,E,5}$ are surjective.
-Also, which is a square modulo $5$.
-Therefore by \thref{semibig}, there exists an element of order $5^{n}$ in $\Sel^{5^{n}}(E/L_{n})$ for all $n \ge 1$. \end{example}

-Depending on the curves $E$ and $A$, we can vary the prime $p$ if it is of good ordinary non-anomalous reduction for $E$.
+which are both squares modulo $7$.
+Therefore by \thref{semibig}, there exists an element of order $7^{n}$ in $\Sel^{7^{n}}(E/L_{n})$ for all $n \ge 1$. \end{example} We also see that $E$ doesn't necessarily have to be a semistable elliptic curve. \begin{example} Let be the elliptic curve with Cremona label $45a1$ and be the elliptic curve with Cremona label $15a8$.
+Then if we let $p=5$, then this is a prime of non-split multiplicative reduction for $E$ and a prime of multiplicative reduction for $A$ such that $\ord_{5}(\Delta_{A})=1$.
+The only $\Q$-isogenies on $A$ are of degree $2$, $4$, $8$ or $16$, which are coprime to $N_{E}$ and both $\overline{\rho}_{\Q,A,5}$ and $\overline{\rho}_{\Q,E,5}$ are surjective.
+Therefore by \thref{semibig}, there exists an element of order $5^{n}$ in $\Sel^{5^{n}}(E/L_{n})$ for all $n \ge 1$. \end{example} We can even vary the curves $E$ and $A$ if they both have prime conductor.
+However, we first require the following. \begin{proposition} \thlabel{atleast1} Let $E/\Q$ be an elliptic curve of prime conductor $p$.
+Then there exists an elliptic curve, $A/\Q$, in its isogeny class such that $\ord_{p}(\Delta_{A})=1$. \end{proposition} \begin{proof} Let $E_{0}$ be the strong Weil curve in the isogeny class of $E$.
+Then by \cite[Proposition 2]{DW09}, there are three cases.
+Either \begin{itemize} \item $\#E_{0}(\Q)=1$, \item $\#E_{0}(\Q)=2$, \item $\#E_{0}(\Q)>2$. \end{itemize} For the first case, we have $E=E_{0}$ and as $p$ is a prime of multiplicative reduction for $E$, then ${\ord_{p}(\Delta_{E})=c_{p}=1}$ by \cite[Proposition 2]{DW09}, where $c_{p}$ is the Tamagawa number of $E$.
+For the second case, $p$ is of the form $u^{2}+64$ for some integer ${u \equiv 3 \pmod{4}}$ by \cite[Proposition 2]{DW09}.
+The elliptic curve $E$ is one of the following two isogenous curves

-\begin{example} Let be the elliptic curve with Cremona label $34a1$ and be the elliptic curve with Cremona label $37b3$.
-We know by \cite[Lemma 8.18]{BM72} that $3$ is the only prime of good anomalous reduction for $E$.
-Therefore, we let $p>3$ be a prime of good ordinary reduction such that $p \equiv 1, 3 \pmod{8}$.
-We see that the only $\Q$-isogeny on $A$ is of degree $3$ or $9$, which are coprime to $N_{E}$ and both $\overline{\rho}_{\Q,A,p}$ and $\overline{\rho}_{\Q,E,p}$ are surjective.
-Also,